Pages

 One Saturday afternoon after about six weeks of excluding all dairy produce from my diet, I practised an hour of meditation then felt for what was left of the lump.
 I couldn't find it.
 Yet I was very experienced at detecting cancerous lumps - I had discovered all five cancers on my own.
 I went downstairs and asked my husband to feel my neck.
 He could not find any trace of the lump either.

-Charing Cross Hospital in London .
+On the following Thursday I was due to be seen by my cancer specialist at Charing Cross Hospital in London .
 He examined me thoroughly, especially my neck where the tumour had been.
 He was initially bemused and then delighted as he said, "I cannot find it."
 None of my doctors, it appeared, had expected someone with my type and stage of cancer (which had clearly spread to the lymph system) to survive, let alone be so hale and hearty.

 My specialist was as overjoyed as I was.
 When I first discussed my ideas with him he was understandably sceptical.
 But I understand that he now uses maps showing cancer mortality in China in his lectures, and recommends a non-dairy diet to his cancer patients.

+I now believe that the link between dairy produce and breast cancer is similar to the link between smoking and lung cancer.
 I believe that identifying the link between breast cancer and dairy produce, and then developing a diet specifically targeted at maintaining the health of my breast and hormone system, cured me.

 It was difficult for me, as it may be for you, to accept that a substance as 'natural' as milk might have such ominous health implications.
+But I am a living proof that it works and, starting from tomorrow, I shall reveal the secrets of my revolutionary action plan.

 Extracted from Your Life in Your Hands, by Professor Jane Plan